 About ACUI Board of Trustees

 The ACUI Board of Trustees is elected by the ACUI membership and is responsible for the strategic and fiduciary direction of the Association.
-The board includes a president, president-elect, past president, and six to eight at-large members as well as the ACUI executive director and legal counsel (both nonvoting members).
+The board includes the president, president-elect, past president, six to eight at-large members, the ACUI executive director, and legal counsel (both nonvoting members).
 At least one board member must be a student.

 Approved meeting minutes are available in [PDF] format: